If you are interested in celebrating the Sacrament of Marriage at St. Paul, please read the information below and fill out the form. Thank you!

 While there is no charge for the use of the church itself, there is a fee of $500.00, which must be paid two weeks prior to wedding service.
 This fee includes the following:

-- The Wedding Coordinator: The wedding coordinator, Peggy Marshall, will meet with the couple to plan the wedding ceremony.
+- The Wedding Coordinator: The wedding coordinator will meet with the couple to plan the wedding ceremony.
 She will discuss with them all pertinent details, such as processions, readings, seating, photography, flowers, candelabras, etc. She will conduct the rehearsal and be present on the day of the wedding.
-Peggy can be contacted at the parish office, 616-949-4170 ext.
-244.

 - The Music Director: The Music Director will arrange the music with the couple and will provide the piano and organ music.
 The services of a cantor, vocalists, and other instrumentalists are additional.
 Payment must be made directly to these individuals.
 If the wedding ceremony takes place in the context of the Mass, the services of a cantor are required.